When to Replace Your Baseboard Heater Covers

 Replacement Options for Your Baseboard Heater Covers

 The easiest replacement option is to seek out new slip-on covers that don’t require tools or a professional installer.
 These kinds of covers only require that you remove the non-permanent parts of the existing heater cover and leave the back cover nailed to the wall as it is.
-You can learn more about basic slip-on baseboard heater covers online.
-A site called Radiant Wraps offers more style and color options for those looking for something a bit more creative.

 How to Install New Baseboard Heater Covers